nurialp12/INVICTA_Project1/+ CONJUNTO +/+ UTILITIES +/READMEs/1.0/README.md

 	L throw

+	GAMEPAD

+	PLAYER 1 and 2
+	(Joystick left) move left
+	(Joystick down) crouch
+	(Joystick right) move right
+	(Joystick uo) jump
+	B punch
+	A kick
+	X throw

+	Space to change screens
+	ESC to leave the game

+*When using one (1) gamepad, it becomes the player 1 and its keyboard keys are disabled.
+*When using two (2) gamepads, their keyboard keys are disabled.
+*When using two (2) gamepads, if you disconnect P2's gamepad, it will enable P2's keys.
+*When using two (2) gamepads, if you disconnect P1's gamepad, it will enable P2's keys.

 COMBOS:
 				Command (Computer P1)		Command (Computer P2)		Command (Gamepad) Backdrop* (Throw)	Moving towards P2 and H		Moving towards P1 and L		Moving towards P1 and X